ravenleeblack/Seedling/README.md

 # Seedling

 Seedling is an x86-x64 assembler designed specifically for the Illeshian Compiler that is apart of the Illesian Suite.
-The current state of the assembler is that its backend is being translated into nasm, in order for it to be able to assemble, and that allows ld to be able to link it.
-So it has a nasm backend with hope of a binary backend in the future.
+Seedlings backend is currently being translated into nasm for output, so that it can achieve it goal of assembling, and since it output is nasm, that allows the ld linker to be able to link it into a proper binary executable.
+Its not the best approach but I do have the desire, to make the backend output a proper binary output, with the intel opcode when I understand it more fully.
+For the time being, it still allows me to write and use Seedling, as the backend for Illeshian.
+Since both Illeshian and Seedling both use the new scoping system that I created, this allows Illeshain and Seedling, to have a one to one transition.

 [Seedling Home](https://github.com/ravenleeblack/Seedling/wiki)